-Founded by Larderello Spa at the end of the 1950s it is housed in Palazzo de Larderel, recently restored and furnished with the most modern techniques of museum-graphics.
-A journey that starts from the use of this resource in the Etruscan and medieval period, taking us up to the industrial development and to the contemporary challenge of sustainable energy.
+It is housed in Palazzo de Larderel, recently restored and furnished with the most modern techniques of museum-graphics.
+A journey that starts from the use of the geothermical resource in the Etruscan and medieval period, taking us up to the industrial development and to the contemporary challenge of sustainable energy.

 In 1913 the first ever geothermal plant was built.
 Today the plants are the pulsing heart of the geothermal system and together with those on Amiata produce about the 27% of the total electrical needs of Tuscany.